 After graduating as an artist you will be ready for an entry-level artist position within your field of choice, or as a 3D generalist.
 Students are encouraged to develop skills within the fields where they excel or have the greatest passion, and subsequently pursue careers at studios or positions which fit that particular profile.
 Many graduates however begin their careers as 3D generalists and mature into more specialized positions as their career develops.

 No prior knowledge or experience in 3D modelling software or digital art is required to apply to PlaygroundSquad as an artist.
 We welcome all applicants with a passion for games, art and aesthetics, regardless of experience with the tools of the trade.
 While experience with art software or game engines is meriting, we also highly value artistic skills demonstrated in analogue mediums such as drawing, painting or sculpting.

-You can read more about applying as an artist on our application site.
+You can read more about applying as an artist here.